mikr/XcAddedMarkup/README.md

 ## Requirements

-Xcode 5.
+Xcode 5 or 6.
 Although XcAddedMarkup ran fine with Xcode 4, I am no longer testing with older versions of Xcode.

 ## Usage